-This is a named option within the Business: Accounting, M.Acc.
+This is a named option within the Business: Accounting, MAcc.

-The M.Acc. in Business: Accounting degree has an available named option in Accounting, Assurance, Advisory (AAA) which is designed to prepare students for a variety of accounting focused career opportunities.
+The Master of Accountancy in Business: Accounting degree has an available named option in Accounting, Assurance, Advisory (AAA) which is designed to prepare students for a variety of accounting focused career opportunities.
 This option requires students to complete advanced accounting courses from a rich set of accounting electives, as well as a variety of non-accounting business electives to complete the credit requirements of the degree.
 Students may choose a broad set of electives across different disciplines, or they may choose to pursue a deeper set of knowledge in one area (i.e., finance, risk management, analytics, etc.)

-• Undergraduate transcripts
+- Undergraduate transcripts

-• Resume
+- Resume

-• Essays
+- Essays

 Transcripts

 It is not necessary to send official transcripts at the date of application.
-Applicants will be asked to upload an electronic transcript into the online application system.
+Applicants will be asked to upload an unofficial transcript into the online application system.
 Applicants later admitted to the program will be asked to send their official (final) transcripts reflecting an undergraduate degree.

 Schools outside the United States may be verified by World Education Services at the individual class level.